lucijahajdu/mildew-detection-in-cherry-leaves/README.md

 ## Acknowledgements (optional)
-* Thank the people that provided support throughout this project.
+* I would like to thank to my mentor for the support and help.